clartaq/cwiki/resources/private/md/Work_Notes.md

 For some time now, I have sometimes observed the editor fail to load the correct page.
 I _think_ that when this occurs, it is the first edit attempt after loading the wiki.
 I _know_ it occurs when running either from the REPL or an Uberjar.

-The one time I thought to record it, the editor attempted to load `js/compiled/dev/goog/deps.js`, which, of course,​ is one of the output files produced during compilation of the ClojureScript portion of the program.
+The one time I thought to record it, the editor attempted to load `js/compiled/dev/goog/deps.js`, which, of course, is one of the output files produced during compilation of the ClojureScript portion of the program.

 ##### Attempting to Switch to a Maintained Fork of `com.cemerick/url` Causes Issues, 03 Dec 2018, 04:54:38 pm. #####